-Most forms of hydrocodone products, including Lorcet, Lortab, and Vicodin, are for immediate release and generally rendered inactive in about 4-6 hours, the Journal of Pain Research publishes, although there are a few extended-release formats that last up to 12 hours per dose.This correlates with the drugs’ half-lives, which is related to when withdrawal symptoms will start.
+Most forms of hydrocodone products, including Norco and Vicodin, are immediate release formulations, with a duration of effects lasting roughly 4-6 hours, the Journal of Pain Research publishes, although there are a few extended-release varieties that last up to 12 hours per dose, which could slightly delay the onset of withdrawal.

-Opiate drugs bind to the multiple opiate receptors in the brain and central nervous system, and they act as non-traditional central nervous system depressants, reducing breathing rate, heart rate, and blood pressure, and decreasing body temperature.
+Opiate drugs bind to the multiple opioid receptors throughout the brain and central nervous system, and they act as non-traditional central nervous system depressants, reducing breathing rate, heart rate, and blood pressure, and decreasing body temperature.
 When someone is dependent on an opioid drug like hydrocodone, the sudden removal of it can have distressing consequences as the brain and body work in overdrive to recover.
 Blood pressure, respiration, body temperature, and heart rate may all spike if hydrocodone use or abuse is stopped suddenly.
 It is therefore not recommended to stop taking a hydrocodone product “cold turkey” or without medical supervision and input.

 Specific withdrawal symptoms when stopping hydrocodone may include:

 When an individual is addicted to or dependent on hydrocodone, detox is the method of removing the drug from the body.
 Detox can be performed in either an outpatient or inpatient capacity, although a medical professional should always closely supervise opiate detox.
 Often the most effective method of treatment is attendance at a hydrocodone detox center.